MeixianWang2/SP-500-TweetIDs/README.md

 •	We will keep a running summary of basic statistics as we upload data in each new release.

-•	The file accounts.txt contains the SP companies’ accounts that we tracked in our data collection.
+•	The file SP500_companies.csv contains the SP500 company list and thier twitter account that we tracked in our data collection.

 •	Consider using tools such as the Hydrator and Twarc to rehydrate the Tweet IDs.
 Instructions for both are in the next section.